Panthers going back to Stanley Cup Final, top Rangers 2-1 to win East title in 6 games

 Tarasenko was alone on the side of the net midway through the third for an easy one, making it 2-0 and the countdown was on.

 The Rangers didn’t go quietly.
 Shesterkin went to the bench with 2:24 left and Panarin scored 44 seconds later, cutting the Florida lead in half.
-But Florida killed off the rest of the clock, and for the second straight year the Prince of Wales Trophy was headed to the Panthers’ locker room.
+But Florida killed off the rest of the clock, and with that, it was time to celebrate — without carrying the trophy away this time.

+“We expected to be back here,” Tkachuk said.
+“Obviously, nothing’s guaranteed.
+But we expected this.”